New Kid: Plot

 Jordan's life continued to be ups and downs for Jordan at school academically and socially.
 At first, Jordan dislikes his art teacher because she is teaching modern art, though later he comes to understand that modern art is not that bad and that his teacher can paint normal art too.
 While waiting to be picked up one day, Jordan learns that Alexandra wears a sock puppet because she does not want anyone to see the burns on her hand, burns that she sustained preventing her younger brother from being scalded by a pot of boiling water.
 However, the burns were not severe; through a clever ruse, Jordan divulged the details of Alexandra's burn, which led to her greater acceptance among her peers.
 After ongoing tension between Drew and Andy, starting from when Drew beat Andy for a position on the football team, Andy dares Drew to join the baseball team, which he does, and ends up being benched all season because he does not know how to play baseball.
-When Drew and Andy get into an argument in the cafeteria, Andy slips on an apple and falls, but Drew is initially accused of pushing him.
-However, Jordan and several other classmates stick up for Drew, stopping him from being suspended for two weeks.
+When Drew and Andy get into an argument in the cafeteria, Andy slips on an apple and falls, but Ms. Rawle initially accuses Drew of pushing him.
+However, Jordan and several other classmates stick up for Drew, stopping him from being sent to the headmaster.

 As the school year draws to a close, Jordan's modern art illustration is picked for the cover of the yearbook.
 Drew, Liam, and Jordan have become good friends and on the last day of school Jordan even wears the pair of pink shorts that Liam gave him at Christmas.
 Jordan spreads the info about the hand burn to Alexandra's friends.
 As a result, Alexandra tells him she was about to be mad at him for revealing the burn before realizing he had done this to help her.
-Drew remains unsure if he will return to RAD, almost having been suspended for the argument with Andy despite making the honor roll each semester.
+Drew remains unsure if he will return to RAD, almost having been suspended despite making the honor roll each semester.
 The book ends with Jordan with his neighborhood friends as they start their summer.